julieleandre/greenery/METHODS.md

 2. Alpha error probability: 0.05
 3. Power: 0.80
 4. Degrees of freedom:
-	- 4 for D~M test.
+	- 4 for DM test.
-	- 8 for G~M test.
+	- 8 for GM test.
-	- 22 for D~G~M test.
+	- 22 for DGM test.

 Sample sizes for each of the tests where determined using GPower (version 3.1.9.7)
-- 134 random samples for D~M test.
+- 134 random samples for DM test.
-- 195 random samples for G~M test.
+- 195 random samples for GM test.
-- 282 random samples for D~G~M test.
+- 282 random samples for DGM test.

 <sup>3</sup> 250 is chosen for ease of calculation and is adjustable.